-This time, let's talk about Six Sigma vs ISO (specifically ISO 9001, or Quality Management Systems, since there are hundreds of ISO standards).
+This time, let's talk about Lean Six Sigma vs. ISO (specifically ISO 9001, or Quality Management Systems, since there are hundreds of ISO standards).

-I am not fond of comparing Six Sigma to other quality initiatives, but these are usual questions I get from executives and quality practitioners.
+I am not fond of comparing Lean Six Sigma to other quality initiatives, but these are the usual questions I get from executives and quality practitioners.

-The scope of comparing the two quality initiatives is as wide as the pacific ocean.
+The scope of comparing the two quality initiatives is as wide as the Pacific Ocean.
 Since this blog post is only as big as a surfboard, it would be impossible for me to cover everything.
-I would also like to get insights from you, dear readers, and fellow quality practitioners so we could learn from one another.
+I would also like to get insights from you, dear readers, and fellow quality practitioners so we can learn from one another.

 Main Goal

-The goal of ISO 9001 are standardization and compliance.
+The goal of ISO 9001 is standardization and compliance.

-Six Sigma, on the other hand, drives change for the better.
-The heart of six sigma initiatives are process improvement projects, which aims to "change" the current process to the ideal process and in turn would lead to reduction of process defects, delays, and variations.
+Lean Six Sigma, on the other hand, drives change for the better.
+The heart of Lean Six Sigma initiatives is process improvement projects, which aim to "change" the current process to the ideal process and in turn would lead to a reduction of process defects, delays, and variations.

-What is interesting is this: in the CONTROL Phase, the last phase of DMAIC (Six Sigma methodology), project teams ensure that the "new/ improved" process shall be the new standard to avoid recurring of defects.
-If Six Sigma is also used by an ISO company, it is a must for the team and process owners update their operations manual to reflect the improved process and make it the new standard, and let everyone comply to it.
+What is interesting is this: in the CONTROL Phase, the last phase of DMAIC (Lean Six Sigma methodology), project teams ensure that the "new/ improved" process shall be the new standard to avoid recurring defects.
+If Lean Six Sigma is also used by an ISO company, it is a must for the team and process owners to update their operations manual to reflect the improved process make it the new standard, and let everyone comply with it.

 Certification

-Six Sigma certifies individuals, while ISO certifies companies.
-ISO certifying bodies certify companies that complies to ISO standards.
-Six Sigma initiatives certify individuals, after satisfying requirements set by the person or institution.
-ISO has a central certifying body, while Six Sigma has none.
-Due to that, one big risk companies and individuals should look into is the quality of a Six Sigma training program.
+Lean Six Sigma certifies individuals, while ISO certifies companies.
+ISO certifying bodies certify companies that comply with ISO standards.
+Lean Six Sigma initiatives certify individuals, after satisfying requirements set by the person or institution.
+ISO has a central certifying body, while Lean Six Sigma has none.
+Due to that, one big risk companies and individuals should look into is the quality of a Lean Six Sigma training program.
 You will only be as good as the person or institution that will certify you.

-At iAcademy School of Continuing Education, where I am the Lean Six Sigma Program Director, we strictly maintain the following standards before we certify an individual as Six Sigma Green or Black Belt:.
+At iAcademy School of Continuing Education, where I am the Lean Six Sigma Program Director, we strictly maintain the following standards before we certify an individual as Lean Six Sigma Green or Black Belt.

 1. Attend learning sessions/ lectures (100% attendance for Green Belt; 85% Black Belt)